javifm86/hugo-site/content/blog/2022-03-17-monorepo-starter/index.en.md

 npm run prepare
 ```

-`prepare` is a lifecycle script, and will be executed after you execute `npm install` in a repository.
-If you are using **Yarn**, maybe **husky** is not installed automatically after install.
-In that case, you should manually run:
+`prepare` is a lifecycle script, and will be executed after we execute `npm install` in a repository.
+If we are using **Yarn**, maybe **husky** is not installed automatically after install.
+In that case, we should manually run:

 ```bash
 npm run prepare